About SME Planet

 At the same time, importing countries and buyers continue to add to the burden of supply country SME exporters' costs through new import compliance, quality, traceability, transport, packaging, pollution and consumer credentials.
 Each new credential requires changes to a SMEs supply chain or production processes and has a verification and recurring audit cost for the exporter measured in thousands of US dollars.
 Current banking practices drive more than 65% of exporting SMEs to resort to buyers's advances or vendor financing arrangements that restrict the use of funds and are expensive in sales discounts.

-Aspiring SMEs' growth or sustainability transitions are blocked without access to predictable and affordable short-term working capital.
-As these SMEs are often aggregators and processors themselves they in turn block the longer-term growth of their farmer and other domestic economy suppliers, no matter how much donor funding goes into primary development and start-ups.
-Supply chain enterprises are lean businesses.
+Aspiring SMEs' growth or sustainability transitions are blocked without access to predictable and affordable short-term working capital or asset financing.
+As these SMEs are often aggregators and processors themselves, they in turn cannot support the longer-term growth of farmer and other domestic economy suppliers, no matter how much donor funding goes into primary development and start-ups.
+Supply chain enterprises are lean businesses with little collateral.
 Their needs are beyond the scale of grants, but too small for investment level funding.
-Seasonality of business cycles calls for predictable and reliable sources of affordable, unsecured short-term financing that can be applied when gaps in normal production cycles permit.
-These challenges constitute the proverbial "elephant in the room".
+Seasonality of business revenue cycles calls for meticulous cash flow management, predictable and reliable sources of affordable, unsecured, revenue-based short-term financing that can be applied during quieter passages in normal production cycles.
+These are the challenges that we help SMEs to overcome.

 So what can be done?

 A global reset of SME financing is required.
-Only two categories of financing provider would have the capacity, established mechanisms, regulation and international channels to step-in to finance the missing middle for the 1,000s of enterprises qualifying for it: Banks and Licensed crowd funders.
-Banks, who have large branch networks, can do this right away with SME Planet and by making some small internal policy and procedure adaptations.
-The reach of licensed crowd funding is less advanced but is extending across jurisdictions - see: African Crowd Funding Association, Other initiatives include The Collaborative for Frontier Finance which has built a network of impact funders and a "Fund of Funders" to aggregate small but growing businesses (SGBs) funding needs to asset manager scale.
+Only two categories of financing provider would have the capacity, established mechanisms, regulation and international channels now to step-in to finance the missing middle for the 1,000s of enterprises qualifying for it: These are Banks and Licensed crowd funders.
+Banks, who have large branch networks, only need to sub-contract SME Planet to open-up pipelines of pre-qualified batches of SME clients to see the difference we can make.
+Licensed crowd funding is less advanced but its reach is extending across jurisdictions - see: African Crowd Funding Association, Other initiatives include The Collaborative for Frontier Finance which has built a network of impact funders and a "Fund of Funders" to aggregate small but growing businesses (SGBs) funding needs to asset manager scale.

-Our focus on building "Predictable and Affordable" regular financing leads us to engage first with a SMEs own banks that hold its transactions history.
-Now, after four years of pilot operations, we are pleased to report that many of these banks have internalised financing SMEs as commercially viable with a positive impact on bank revenues and transactions, ESG ratings and SDG reporting.
-Credit histories, business insights and data built under our approach also render these SMEs able to obtain factoring facilities, trade and supply chain financing, or to become more attractive for the members of organisations like CFF.
+Our focus on building "Predictable and Affordable" regular financing leads us to engage first with SMEs to understand their business and then reach out to a SMEs own banks that hold its transactions history.
+Our coaches help SMEs to present their business case clearly, backed by complete, accurate and up-to-date information in formats tailored to banking needs.
+Now, after four years of pilot operations, we are pleased to report that many of these banks consider financing SMEs to be not just commercially viable but also highly profitable with a positive impact on revenues, transactions, ESG ratings and SDG reporting.
+Credit ratings, business insights and data built under our approach also render these SMEs able to obtain factoring facilities, trade and supply chain financing, or to become more attractive for investors of organisations like CFF.

-Two key foundation blocks are required before financing providers like banks can act: Data and Trust.
+Three key foundation blocks are required before financing providers like banks can act: Data, Insight and Trust.
 This is where SME Planet's local business development coaches provide valuable services.
-We collaborate with SMEs, coordinate coaching and advice with financing providers, guarantors, donors, development and government agencies to slash the risks, costs and time of financing applications and improve SME performance.
-After fund disbursement our coaches continue to monitor and advise SMEs on performance, communications and reporting cutting fund diversion and improving bank-client relations.
-At close out we support analytics and advocacy for banks or agencies to assimilate results and plan how to scale-up the approach.
+We collaborate with SMEs, coordinating information sharing, coaching and advice with financing providers, guarantors, donors, development and government agencies to slash the risks, costs and time for processing financing applications and improve SME business growth management.
+After fund disbursement our coaches continue to monitor and advise SMEs on performance, communications and reporting.
+This cuts repayment risks and fund diversion to almost zero, improves bank-client insights, relations and value addition.
+At close out we support analytics and advocacy for banks or development agencies to assimilate results and plan how to scale-up the approach.

 As a result we are witnessing amazing changes in clean growth across agri-business exporters' supply chains, employment quality, women entrepreneurs empowerment, business confidence and the creation of good jobs with written contracts.